jgillick/scrubbr/README.md

 };
 ```

-Then load it into Scrubbr and serialize your data:
+2. Load it into Scrubbr and serialize your data:

 ```typescript
 import Scrubbr from 'scrubbr';